Banalata Sen: Description

-In the second stanza the traveller describes Banalata Sen. First he compares her hair with the dark night of long-lost Vidisha.
+In the second stanza, the traveller describes Banalata Sen. First, he compares her hair with the dark night of long-lost Vidisha.
 Then he compares her face with the fine sculpture of Sravasti.
-Then the traveller-narrator recollects that when he saw her in the shadow it was like a mariner whose ship was wrecked in a faraway sea spotting verdant land among barren islands.
-In the first encounter Banalata Sen, raising her comforting eyes, inquires of him, “Where had you been lost all these days?”
+Then the traveller-narrator recollects that when he saw her in the shadow, it was like a mariner whose ship was wrecked in a faraway sea spotting verdant land among barren islands.
+In the first encounter, Banalata Sen, raising her comforting eyes, inquires of him, "Where had you been lost all these days?"

-In the third stanza the traveller returns from geography and history and recalls Banalata Sen with emotion.
-He says that when at the day's end evening crawls in like the sound of dews and the kite shakes off the smell of sun from its wings; and, then, when all colours take leave from the world except for the flicker of the hovering fireflies as all birds come home and rivers retire, a time comes when all transactions of the day are done.
+In the third stanza, the traveller returns from geography and history and recalls Banalata Sen with emotion.
+He says that when at the day's end evening crawls in like the sound of dews and the kite shakes off the smell of sun from its wings; and then, when all colours take leave from the world except for the flicker of the hovering fireflies as all birds come home and rivers retire, a time comes when all transactions of the day are done.
 Then nothing remains but darkness when the traveller would like to sit face-to-face with Banalata Sen and share with her his ballad of stories.

 The poet-narrator proceeds by alluding to different mythological and ancient persons, places and events.
-He describes having wandered from the Ceylonese ocean to the seas of Malaya, having travelled in Ancient India in the times of Emperor Bimbisara, and centuries later, in the times of Ashoka the Great.
+He describes having wandered from the Ceylonese ocean to the seas of Malaya, having travelled in ancient India in the times of Emperor Bimbisara, and centuries later, in the times of Ashoka the Great.
 He describes having wandered in darkness in the ancient cities of Vidarbha and Vidisha, yet, for his tired soul, the only moment of peace in any age was with Banalata Sen of Natore.

 The lyric Banalata Sen is the most representative of the essence of Jibanananda's poetry and exemplifies his use of imagery.
 The weary traveller is an interactive motif in his poetry.
 The poem itself uses four key images comprehensively, namely the darkness, flowing water, passage of time, and a woman.
 Jibanananda progressively develops these same four images throughout the poem, metamorphosing these from remoteness to intimacy, dimness to distinction and from separation to union.

 Choosing the name

-Banalata is a feminine name in the Bengali language that would have been fashionable in the Bengali middle class Bhadralok community of Jibanananda's parents' generation.
-The surname "Sen" ordinarily denotes the vaidya caste to which Jibanananda's own family belonged before they became Brahmo.
-Natore is a small mofussil town, now in Bangladesh, that developed during the Colonial era at a time that a number of towns developed throughout Bengal, spurred by the colonial economy and social changes.
+Banalata is a feminine name in the Bengali language that would have been fashionable in the Bengali middle-class Bhadralok community of Jibanananda's parents' generation.
+The surname "Sen" ordinarily denotes the Vaidya caste to which Jibanananda's own family belonged before they became Brahmo.
+Natore is a small mofussil town, now in Bangladesh, that developed during the colonial era at a time when a number of towns developed throughout Bengal, spurred by the colonial economy and social changes.
 That places her as a contemporary woman, but Jibanananda describes her in terms of forgotten and classical locations, essentially portraying her as 'timeless'.
-She is as much as a spirit as a woman.
+She is as much a spirit as a woman.
 Popularly, she is an emblem of beauty.
 Famous Indian painters who have tried to capture Banalata Sen in their works include Ganesh Paine and Jogen Chaudhuri.